THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 (Translated by Lella Gandini)

-We do not experience the world in one dimension or on one modality.
-Loris Malaguzzi’s internationally famous poem is a call to recognise all the ways children and adults interact with the world.
+We do not experience the world in one dimension or one modality.
+Loris Malaguzzi’s internationally famous poem is a call to recognise how children and adults interact with the world.
 The poem emphasises the multi-modal nature of communication.
-Communication is internal, in the mind and the emotions; and external, expressed with the voice and the body.
+Communication is internal, in the mind and the emotions, and external, expressed with the voice and the body.
 The educators in Reggio Emilia talk about ‘the expressive, the communicative and the cognitive languages’.
-These languages include music, mathematics, dance, painting, drama, puppetry, science, conversation, dialogue, sculpture, construction and as many more as you can think of!
-Because of the awareness and openness to using techniques from all these areas, the role of the teacher was transformed from being in control of learning to facilitate collaborative learning.
-They plan and resource with others to encourage the students to be autonomous learners as they interacted with concepts and materials.
-Children express their knowledge using ‘words, movement, drawing, painting, building, sculpture, shadow play, collage, dramatic play, or music to name a few’ (Edwards, Gandini, & Foreman, 1998).
+These languages include music, mathematics, dance, painting, drama, puppetry, science, conversation, dialogue, sculpture, construction and many more!
+Because of the awareness and openness to using techniques from all these areas, the role of the teacher was transformed from being in control of learning to facilitating collaborative learning.
+They plan and resource with others to encourage the students to be autonomous learners as they interact with concepts and materials.
+Children express their knowledge using ‘words, movement, drawing, painting, building, sculpture, shadow play, collage, dramatic play, or music’ (Edwards, Gandini, & Foreman, 1998).

 The hundred languages are a collection of all the ways that children and human beings have the potential to internalise knowledge and express it.
-The languages work synergistically to create connections between and amongst our experiences to give us a depth of understanding of the relationships between things, not grasped episodically.
-As educators, we talk about developing students’ literacy which usually refers to verbal communication (speaking, reading and writing).
+The languages work synergistically to create connections between and amongst our experiences, giving us a deep understanding of the relationships between things, not grasped episodically.
+As educators, we talk about developing students’ literacy, which usually refers to verbal communication (speaking, reading, and writing).
 But children can become literate in all modes of communication.

-There is great diversity in the modes we use to communicate information and meaning: concrete manipulative, photographic, pictorial, graphic, tabular, schematic, symbolic, verbal written, verbal spoken, gestural, postural, locomotor and digital.
+There is great diversity in the modes we use to communicate information and meaning: concrete manipulative, photographic, pictorial, graphic, tabular, schematic, symbolic, verbal written, verbally spoken, gestural, postural, locomotor and digital.
 You are likely to add even more.
 Students thrive when they learn to decode and encode the structure and elements of each.
-If we harness many of the languages the level of understanding is increased and it is the teachers' responsibility to keep the languages accessible to all the students.
+If we harness many languages, the level of understanding is increased, and it is the teachers' responsibility to keep the languages accessible to all the students.

 How do the hundred languages of expression link with neuroscience?

 Every sense provides qualitatively different information along dedicated pathways in the brain.
-Despite the greater proportion of the population being visual learners, a huge amount of information in schools is provided in the verbal modality, speaking and writing.
-The hundred languages concept ensures the children approach content in a variety of ways.
-Often when children go from telling their idea, to drawing it, they make new connections and develop completely new understandings about what is being explored.
-The more areas of the brain that are engaged in learning, the more successful it will be.
-The different sensory areas communicate and connect across the brain to build schemata of understanding that is more complex than if children only watch or listen to content (Victoria Department of Education and Training, 2018).
+Despite the more significant proportion of the population being visual learners, a huge amount of information in schools is provided in the verbal modality, speaking and writing.
+The concept of a hundred languages ensures that children approach content in various ways.
+Often, when children go from telling their ideas to drawing them, they make new connections and develop entirely new understandings about what is being explored.
+The more areas of the brain engaged in learning, the more successful it will be.
+The different sensory areas communicate and connect across the brain to build schemata of understanding that are more complex than if children only watch or listen to content (Victoria Department of Education and Training, 2018).

-In Reggio Emilia classrooms, children are often free to experiment with and explore ideas via the manipulation of materials.
+In Reggio Emilia's classrooms, children can often experiment with and explore ideas by manipulating materials.
 Each material has embedded concepts that are latent for learning.
-For example, the force of magnetism may be a surprise to children and arouse curiosity.
-As they explore they make meaning about their experiences.
+For example, the force of magnetism may surprise children and arouse curiosity.
+As they explore, they make meaning of their experiences.
 There is a learning interface between what is sensed, observed and interpreted.
-Multiply this experience by 1,000, the number out of 6,000 hours that children typically spend at school and you can start to imagine the density of communicating networks, synapses, in the child’s brain.
+Multiply this experience by 1,000, which is the number out of 6,000 hours children typically spend at school, and you can start to imagine the density of communicating networks, synapses, in the child’s brain.

 8. The Environment as the Third Teacher